OI-wiki/i18n/docs/misc/hill-climbing.md

 It is easy to think that we can climb the hill many times to get the best answers possible.
 Methods like this include modifying the initial state/modifying the cooling parameter/modifying the initial temperature, etc., and then create a global optimal solution to record the answer.
 After each hill climbing, the global optimal solution is updated.

 The problem that may exist in this processing is timeout.
-Please use handmade large dataset to test parameters during the OI competitions.
+Please use handmade large dataset to test parameters during competitive programming competitions.

 ## Disadvantage